gitter-badger/adaptigo/README.md

 # Debbie

-## not finished yet, Don't use !!! you have been warned
+## Alpha :- Still may eat your dinner, kittens, system or worse
-it may eat your dinner, kittens or worse!
+please! have backups of /etc/ and your /home

 debi is a instasller for the things that debian doesn't have installed,